Mesota22/Mesota22/README.md

 ##  ✔️This Years to-do list...

-  - Get good at at least one javascript framework (Vue or React)
+  - Get good in at least one javascript framework (Vue or React)
   - Build a desktop app with Flutter
   - Improve in Python
   - Create 10 public Git repos